Ormewood Park: History

 After World War I there was a construction boom.
 There are even prefabricated and catalog homes from this era that survive to this day.
 In 1922, the City of Atlanta annexed the area and construction of Anne E. West Elementary School, located in the heart of Ormewood Park, began around that time.
-Anne E. West's classic building got a new life, new name, and new mission this century: it is home for the middle school campus of the Neighborhood Charter School, which serves both the Grant Park and Ormewood Park neighborhoods.
+Anne E. West's classic building got a new life, new name, and new mission this century: it is home for the middle school campus of the neighborhood's charter school, which serves both the Grant Park and Ormewood Park neighborhoods.

 Another period of growth took place after World War II.
 The wood-sided cottages scattered between the older Victorian and Craftsman homes are typical of this era.
 During the late 1950s and early 1960s a number of brick ranch-style homes appeared.

 The neighborhood experienced a period of decline until the 1990s, when it began to gentrify.
-In the 2000s, Ormewood Park experienced a notable increase in renovations and new housing stock as the surrounding areas improved and supporting retail and commercial centers were developed.
-In 2003, the northwest corner of the neighborhood was redeveloped as Glenwood Park, with townhomes, single-family homes, and big box retail establishments.
+In the 2000s, Ormewood Park experienced a notable increase in renovations, property values, demand, and new housing stock as the surrounding areas improved and supporting retail and commercial centers were developed.
+In 2003, the northwest corner of the neighborhood was redeveloped as Glenwood Park, with townhomes, single-family homes, and retail establishments.

-In 2016, the Ormewood Park Civic association, led by Festival founder Hannah Thompson, created the first Ormewood Park Makers Festival, which was attended by almost three thousand people.
-The festival celebrates local craftsman, live music, workshops and more, and includes a historic trolley tour of the neighborhood.
+In 2016, the Ormewood Park Civic association, led by Festival founder Hannah Thompson, created the first Ormewood Park Makers Festival, which was attended by almost two thousand people.
+The festival celebrates local craftsman, live music, workshops and more.
+The Ormewood Park Makers Festival continues as part of SAND (South Atlantans for Neighborhood Development).

 Geography

-Ormewood Park is east of Grant Park (separated by the Atlanta Beltline), south of Glenwood Avenue, west of East Atlanta, and north of United Avenue.
+Ormewood Park is east of Grant Park (separated by the Atlanta Beltline), south of I-20, west of East Atlanta, and north of United Avenue.